o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/animating/tweener-system/tweener-components.md

 ---
-linkTitle: Tweener supported components
+linkTitle: Tweener-supported Components
 description: ' Learn which entity parameters that Open 3D Engine supports in the Scripted Entity Tweener system. '
-title: Tweener Supported Components
+title: Tweener-supported Components
-weight: 300
+weight: 200
 ---

 You can use the Scripted Entity Tweener system for any entity parameter currently recognized by the tweener system.